rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 ### Match Types

+`equals`
+:   Satisfied if the Field _equals_ the value of the provided `value` string.
+Note: currently the selected Field will be converted to a String if it is not one, to compare it to the string `value`.

 `contains`
 :   Satisfied if the Field is equal to, or contains a substring equal to, the provided `value`.